aaronrenner/phx_gen_auth/guides/overview.md

 ## Enumeration attacks

-An enumeration attack allows an attacker to enumerate all e-mails registered in the application.
-The generated authentication code protects against enumeration attacks on all endpoints, except in the registration and update e-mail forms.
+An enumeration attack allows an attacker to enumerate all emails registered in the application.
+The generated authentication code protects against enumeration attacks on all endpoints, except in the registration and update email forms.
 If your application is really sensitive to enumeration attacks, you need to implement your own registration workflow, which tends to be very different from the workflow for most applications.

 ## Case sensitiveness

-The e-mail lookup is made to be case insensitive.
+The email lookup is made to be case insensitive.
 Case insensitive lookups are the default in MySQL and MSSQL but require the citext extension in Postgres.